-It is not uncommon to experience painful childhood memories pop up while practicing meditation.
+It is not uncommon to experience painful thoughts and memories pop up while practicing meditation.
 Sometimes these memories can be extremely uncomfortable and may even cause anxiety and overwhelm.
 Why does it happen?
 What can we do about it?
 Let’s find out.

 When I started meditation a couple of years back, my mind was not as calm as it is now.
 I used to be anxious, stressed, and depressed most of the time, even though I had the so-called perfect life – a well-paying job, loving wife, two amazing kids; what more could I ask?

 Yet, there was a volcano building up inside me, and I was scared that I might end up hurting someone someday.
 I didn’t want to be that person.
 I could not contain my restlessness anymore, so I started meditating.

 Raised in the traditional eastern culture, I was familiar with meditation.
 There was no shortage of information, and I did not have to undertake a formal meditation course to get started.

 I simply sat down, closed my eyes, and started meditating.
 And there it was, the most incredible peace and bliss that I had hoped for.
 For a couple of months, every day, I experienced a restful mental state during meditation.
 Any time my anxiety came back, I used to suspend all activities and sit in meditation immediately.